joshuagryphon/plastid/docs/source/glossary.rst

       See :cite:`Rouskin2014` for details.

    crossmap
-      A :term:`mask file` that regions of the genome that give rise to multimapping reads under given alignment criteria.
-Crossmaps may be made using the
+      A :term:`mask file` that annotates regions of the genome that give rise to multimapping reads under given alignment criteria.
+Crossmaps may be made using the |crossmap| script
-      |crossmap| script

    indexed file format
       A file that indexes its own data, enabling readers to selectively load